CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Key Features:
 - Automated Stock Analysis: Our script automatically analyzes electricity stocks to provide you with a list of top-performing stocks.

-- during difficult stock market conditions, we need to limit our buy list to 1 to 2 stocks maximum.
+- During difficult stock market conditions, we need to limit our buy list to 1 to 2 stocks maximum.
 The tough market requires the toughest stock screening selection.
 The top 2 stocks are selected for a successful list of the top 2 performing stocks.